Introduction to Simple Linear Regression

 You can view linear Regression Modeling as fitting lines through data points.
 Linear Regression Modeling can be used in many situations.

-For example: predicting sales of a product based on marketing data, forecasting stock prices using financial indicators, or determining blood pressure readings vs. age (dependent) concerning body mass index.
+Example: predicting sales of a product based on marketing data, forecasting stock prices using financial indicators, or determining blood pressure readings vs. age (dependent) concerning body mass index.

 Linear Regression Analysis